PimmyTrousers/ComputerAlgorithms/AlgorithmNotes.md

 **Types of Data**

 Our sort code is effective for ant item type that implements the `Comparable` interface.
 Adhering to Java's convention in this way is convenient because many of the types of data that you might want to sort implement `Comparable`.
 For example, Java's numeric wrapper types such as Integer and Double implement Comparable, as do String and even more complex variable types such as FILE and URL.
-Listed below is an exmaple of the `compareTo` method.
+Listed below is an example of the `compareTo` method.

 ```
 public int compareTo(Date that){